Our stories

 “Everything changed when Ayesha met a Caritas‑supported volunteer from her own community.
 “She heard my voice when I thought no one was listening.
 She listened to me when I felt invisible,” Ayesha says.

-From struggle to strength: Asilika’s story
+From struggle to skilled: Asilika’s story

 Asilika was 23, caring for her mother, raising her young son, and living on Taveuni Island in Fiji where many families survive on less than $10 a day.
 Life was hard for the 23-year-old - and her dreams for a better future felt out of reach.